damndemento/install_dashy/README.md

 # Script to install Dashy
-Bash script to install dashy on debian 11!
+Bash script to install Dashy on Debian 11!

 To install Dashy on Debian 11 (Bullseye) using this script please use the following steps: